 7. Mix Columns.
 Each column is modulo multiplied by the Rijndael’s Galois Field.
 The math involved is outside the scope of this article, so I won’t be including the example output matrix.

 8. The output of the multiplication is used as the input “message” in the next round of AES.
-Each step is repeated 10 or more times in total, with one extra “add key” step at the end.
+It repeats each step 10 or more times in total, with one extra “add key” step at the end.
 Each round of “Add key” will use a new round key, but each new round key is still derived from the same password and short key.

 - Add key